 as a result of test failed, suite aborted, or run aborted events is printed in red.
 All other information is printed in green.

 The purpose of these colors is to facilitate speedy reading of the output, especially the finding of failed tests, which can

 get lost in a sea of passing tests.
-Configuring a standard output, error, or file reporter into without-color mode ('W') will
+Configuring a standard output, error, or file reporter into without-color mode (

 turn off this behavior.
 No ansi codes will be inserted.

 G options enable "reminders" of failed and, optionally, canceled tests to be printed

 at the end of the summary.
 This minimizes or eliminates the need to search and scroll backwards to find out what tests failed or were canceled.